nmp2605/chip8rs/README.md

 What's Still Missing
 --------------------

 The interpreter is a work in progress.
-It is still missing key parts, such as:
+It are still some key parts missing, such as:

-- Input Handling
+- Precise Timers

 Requirements
 ------------